MCT-Salman/tallam-app-api/ADMIN_API_DOCUMENTATION.md

 - **Instructors**: Now require `specializationId` for creation and updates.
 - **Courses**: Now require `specializationId` and no longer have direct pricing (handled at CourseLevel).
 - **Levels**: Include `instructorId` and pricing fields for course levels.
+- **Quiz System**: Simplified by eliminating the Quiz table - questions are now directly associated with CourseLevels for a one-quiz-per-level structure.

 ## ملاحظات الأمان